 Mainframe COBOL to Java, C# & Cloud

-Incremental COBOL to Java/C# Migration Roadmap
+COBOL to Java/C# Migration Solution for Mainframe Applications

 Many platforms such as IBM machines already support Java and provide means of accessing the data through either a Java layer (e.g. JCICS) or SQL (e.g. on DB400).
 Hence, accessing the data from Java applications is not actually a problem as long as the following issues are considered and addressed: